OGWhiskers/guess-my-number/README.md

 # guess-my-number

 This is a simple games whereby you will have to guess a number between 1 and 20.
 It will have features like keeping a high score, a score, a reset button and other basic features.
-Got html and css from course.
-My focus is on the javascript.
+The purpose of this project was to focus on the javascript.